wahid-eload/api/README.md

 | request  | request number e.g 1 |
 | pin      | your 4 to 6 digit Wahid PIN e.g 012345 |

-For authentication, you need to Include Following headers in your HTTPS request
+For authentication, you need to include following headers in your HTTPS request

 | Header | Value
 |:-----:|:--------|